Axou89/TownFarming/game.md

 The farming zones are animated.

 ## Sound effects
-Chill background music.
+- Chill background music
+- Increase / decrease volume with the arrow keys

 ## Additional features to be implemented
 - Change the window size as you want
-- Change the volume of the music
 - Add new farming zones
 - Add new resources
 - Add objectives to reach